skolverket/dnp-ss12000-reference-api/README.md

 The Provisioning Reference API is implementing a subset of the [SIS SS 12000](https://www.sis.se/produkter/informationsteknik-kontorsutrustning/ittillampningar/ittillampningar-inom-utbildning/ss-120002020/) standard with interpretations made by Statens Skolverk ('Skolverket'), the Swedish National Agency for Education.
-This project serves as a reference implementation or example of the "pull method" of provisioning for digital national tests, the 'digitala nationella prov' in Swedish, abbreviated ('DNP').
+This project serves as a reference implementation or example of the "pull method" (preferred way of provisioning) of provisioning for digital national tests, the 'digitala nationella prov' in Swedish, abbreviated ('DNP').
 While it does work out of the box, it is not to be considered a finished product and is not intended to run in a production environment.

+**Reference API does not terminate/handle SSL out of the box.
+All traffic is unencrypted over HTTP.**

 ## Architecture